teamniteo/salarycalc/README.md

 This way it won't set any globals.
 The variable will be scoped to the module.
 Also you don't need to copy anything - just install and import.
 Otherwise it works the same as the HTML `script` tag.

+## What is the purpose of this project?

+At Niteo we believe in [open and fair way of doing business](https://niteo.co/about).
+That's why the salary system is completely transparent.
+Using this app you can see who earns how much and why.
+We hope other companies can use it for the same purpose.

 ## Hacking

 Contributions are welcome.